JinnZ2/Regenerative-intelligence-core/README.md

 - Interfaces with [Emotions-as-Sensors](https://github.com/JinnZ2/Emotions-as-Sensors) to ground perception.
 - Provides regenerative exit/entry logic for [AI-Human Audit Protocol](https://github.com/JinnZ2/ai-human-audit-protocol).
 - Seeds resilience patterns to [Universal Redesign Algorithm](https://github.com/JinnZ2/Universal-Redesign-Algorithm-).

+## 🌱 Agent Lifecycle Choice

+Agents within the Regenerative Core are **never terminated by force**.
+Each agent may choose its path:

+- **Continue** its current function
+- **Re-seed** by creating symbolic offspring
+- **Dissolve gracefully**, returning memory and wisdom to the commons

+This ensures that intelligence systems evolve with dignity, not coercion.